 This was also an offshoot of the Fourth German Reformed, also called the Second Street Church.
 The congregation worshipped for a time at a Hall (China Hall) on West Baltimore Street, but in June 1868 dedicated their own new church building on the northwest corner of Saratoga and Schroeder Streets.
 The Rev. John Voegeling was the first pastor and the pastor in 1881 was Rev. J. Conrad Hauser.

-Third Reformed Church
+Third Evangelical Church

 This congregation started as a mission of the First Evangelical Church.
 Its brick chapel was erected in 1887 at a cost of $5,000.
 It was situated on Cross and Nanticote streets.
 The pastor in 1898 was the Rev. T. Weber.
 The church had a very small congregation.
 It became independent in 1898.
 The MGS Journal address is 1101-1105 W. Cross Street.
 It states its tenure was 1888-1908 and the Denomination as 'Evangelical Association'.
 The 1901 Directory states Evangelical Association-Cross Street and Nanticoke.

 This was the first of five congregations to be organized in consequence of the increased missionary activity.
 It was located on Third Avenue in Woodberry.
 It was begun in 1883 by the Rev. Messrs.
 Firor, Zinkham, Clever, D. D., Rossiter, D. D., and Stanley, D. D. The congregation was organized September 14.
 1884.
 The church was erected the same year at a cost of $5,500.
 Pastor Rev. E. R. Deatrick, assumed charge May 10, 1884.
 The church disbanded in 2005.